perstarke-webdev/panorama-perspectives-blog/_posts/2025-03-12-why-jekyll-when-not.md

 For businesses that don’t need frequent backend updates or user authentication, Jekyll offers a **simple, secure alternative** that removes many of the common risks of traditional CMS platforms.

+### Full Control & Customization

+Many CMS platforms offer customization, but they often come with limitations—locked-down themes, rigid templates, or complex plugin dependencies.
+With Jekyll, customization is straightforward because I can **edit the HTML, CSS, and JavaScript directly**.
+There’s no need to work around theme restrictions—every part of the site is accessible and fully adjustable.

+Jekyll also uses **Liquid**, a templating language that makes it easier to structure content dynamically.
+Instead of repeating the same HTML code across multiple pages, I can create **reusable components** for headers, footers, or blog post previews.
+Liquid allows me to insert dynamic content, loop through lists (like blog posts or project portfolios), and conditionally display elements—without needing a database or backend scripting.

+And on a personal note—it’s just more fun to write code than to drag and drop elements around. 😆

+### Efficient, Templatized Development for Affordable, High-Quality Websites

+Jekyll allows for **theme-based development**, making it possible to build high-quality websites quickly while keeping costs low for clients.
+Themes like [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) and [OneFlow](https://oneflow-jekyll-theme.github.io/)(which is a theme I build myself and use for many projects) provide a strong foundation with pre-built components such as navigation menus, content boxes, notices, galleries, and typography styles.
+These reusable elements help structure the site efficiently while still allowing for complete customization.

+Unlike many CMS platforms where themes can be restrictive, Jekyll gives full access to all theme files, including CSS, JavaScript, and Liquid templates.
+This means I can adjust everything—from layout structure to interactive elements—while still benefiting from the efficiency of a theme-based workflow.
+Each page can also include fully custom elements/code, making it easy to tailor the design to a client’s brand and needs.

+- **Faster development with templates** – By starting with a structured theme instead of coding everything from scratch, I can build websites much faster, which means lower costs for clients.
+- **Affordable but custom** – Clients get a well-designed, responsive website without paying for a fully custom-coded solution.
+The structure is efficient, but every project is still unique.
+- **Easy future updates** – Since the codebase is clean and modular, making changes later is simple, allowing businesses to expand their site without a full rebuild.
+- **Fast turnaround without sacrificing quality** – With structured themes and reusable components, I can deliver high-quality websites quickly while maintaining performance, security, and scalability.

+This approach has been a key factor in my business success.
+By streamlining my development like this, I can offer **affordable, high-quality websites** due to the efficiency of the process.

+### Ideal for Content-Centric Websites

+Jekyll is an excellent choice for **content-driven websites**, whether they focus on text, images, or a mix of both.
+It works well for sites that need frequent updates, like blogs and documentation pages, but is also great for simple business websites that don’t require constant changes.

+I use Jekyll myself for my **Panorama Perspectives blog ([blog.perstarke-webdev.de](https://blog.perstarke-webdev.de/))**, built with the Minimal Mistakes theme.
+Writing new content is as easy as creating a Markdown file, pushing it to Git, and the website updates automatically.

+For clients, this system offers several benefits:

+- **Simple content management** – Markdown makes formatting easy without requiring technical skills.
+Clients can edit or add content without touching complex HTML or code.
+- **No costly CMS subscriptions** – Unlike WordPress, Squarespace, or similar platforms, Jekyll doesn’t require monthly fees for content management.
+Clients can publish content for free.
+- **Great for static or frequently updated sites** – Jekyll works just as well for businesses that only need a simple, well-designed site with no ongoing updates, as it does for blogs or documentation pages that require regular content changes.
+- **Options for even easier editing** – If a client needs a more user-friendly editing experience, I can integrate a tool like Netlify CMS, which provides a simple web-based interface for updating content—without needing direct access to the code or files.

+I haven’t used Netlify CMS in a project yet, but I’m currently starting a new project where I’ll most likely implement it for the first time—something I’m really excited about.
+This will make content updates even easier for clients who prefer a non-technical interface, while still keeping the advantages of Jekyll’s speed and simplicity.